-- (1) Monetary remuneration - It comprised salary and annual reward in the amount of Baht 7,972,040. - (2) Other remuneration and benefits - None -, this was because NN2 was incorporated in the Lao People's Democratic Republic (Lao PDR) in which criteria relating to provident fund is not established, thus NN2 does not provide for a provident fund for its staff and executives.
+It comprised salary and annual reward in the amount of Baht 7,972,040.

+-None-, this was because NN2 was incorporated in the Lao People's Democratic Republic (Lao PDR) in which criteria relating to provident fund is not established, thus NN2 does not provide for a provident fund for its staff and executives.